walter-bd/faas-converter/README.md

 # FaaS Python Converter

-A lib to convert python functions to the right sintaxis for deployment in AWS, Azure, IBM(OpenWhisk) OVH or Fission
+A lib to convert python functions to the right sintaxis for deployment in AWS, Azure, IBM(OpenWhisk), OVH or Fission

 ## Getting Started